2.5 years to 3 years

 In many instances, this is the first experience the child has of being a member of his own “society.”
 The child is encouraged to be a functioning member of this society, thus leading him to a feeling of pride and dignity.
-Waiting one’s turn, sharing, and patience are important lessons that each child learns.
+Waiting one’s turn, sharing and patience are important lessons that each child learns.

-- Activities include bead stringing, matching color tablets, matching smelling boxes, working on puzzles, and comparing smooth and rough objects of different sizes.
+- Activities include bead stringing, matching colour tablets, matching smelling boxes, working on puzzles, and comparing smooth and rough objects of different sizes.